 Range riding is a powerful tool protecting livestock and wolves.
 Conservation Northwest and WA Department of Fish and Wildlife and a local rancher in 2012 established a pilot range rider project in northeastern Washington.

-Click here for the latest on our 2014 Range Rider Pilot Program.
+Get the 2015 start of season update on our Range Riding Pilot Project, or read our 2014 end of season update here.
 The below is from the fall 2012 edition of the Conservation Northwest quarterly

 By Jay Kehne, Outreach associate, Omak

 When cattle ranchers John and Jeff Dawson turned their cattle out in the summer of 2011 to graze on their Colville National Forest allotment, they knew that the recently discovered Smackout Pack of wolves might cause them some problems.
 It was the Dawsons who actually first discovered the pack and reported it to the Washington Department of Fish and Wildlife with good intentions of doing what was right for both their cattle and the wolves.

 But these wolves turned out to be very wary, and the agency’s efforts to trap and collar them was at first unsuccessful.
 Having a collar on even one member of a wolf pack gives biologists and ranchers hope that by knowing where the wolves are in relation to cattle, “incidents” can be kept to a minimum.
 With the Smackout Pack avoiding all trapping locations, the Dawsons just had to hope that this pack would not start to consider calves as prey....

 When wolves and cattle overlap